atharvguptaaa/react2/README.md

 first image(React App Layout.jpg) is the layout of a basic react application with its components.
 //
-seconf image(Flowchart.jpg) is the data flow diagram and component hierarchy diagram as well
+second image(Flowchart.jpg) is the data flow diagram and component hierarchy diagram as well